JustinWilkinson/Sqlite.Database.Management/README.md

         new Column("BoolProperty", ColumnType.Integer) { Nullable = false, CheckExpression = "IN (0, 1)" }
     }
 });
-database.Create(); // This method creates the database and any specified prior to calling this method.
+database.Create(); // This method creates the database and any tables specified prior to calling this method.
 ```
 The `database.Delete();` method can be used to delete the database once you are done with it.